djones36/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+You structure the code to use min-wdith and expand to desktop format.
+The design files you use will be mobile layouts.
+Desktop first would be max-width and shrink the site to fit a mobile format.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Using the font-size:62.5% will enable you to make use of responsive font size, this will convert standard size of 16px to 10px.
+Allowing the rem unit to work in multiples of ten.
+Keeping the math simple.

 4. How would you describe preprocessing to someone new to CSS?